tristan957/tristan.partin.io/content/blog/october-2020-update/index.md

 college came into town, and we went to some wineries/tasting rooms in the Driftwood/Dripping Springs area.
 Great times were had.
 Took my friends to try the taco truck I always rave about, and they all really enjoyed it which means I must have really good taste buds.
-We also hit up Mozart's on Lake Austin Blvd.
+We also hit up
+{{< link "https://mozartscoffee.com/" "Mozart's" >}} on Lake Austin Blvd.
 I am not a coffee person typically, so hot chocolate was my drink of choice.

-TODO: INSERT IMAGE; I will have to figure that out lol
+{{< figure "friends.webp" "Best of Friends" >}}

 ## Purchases...or Presents

-For my birthday, I try to buy myself a present for it, _usually_.
-When I turned 21, I bought myself a calculator watch that actually just broke :(.
+For my birthday, I try to buy myself a present, _usually_.
+When I turned 21, I bought myself a calculator watch[^1] that actually just broke :(.
 For my 24th birthday, I kind of combined my gift with my Halloween costume.
 The costume was a motorcycle gang member, and the gang's name is the SoCo MoFos (South Congress Mother F\*\*\*ers).
-I bought myself a leather jacket[^1] from FLAVOR Leather.
+I bought myself a leather jacket[^2] from FLAVOR Leather.
-The material is pig skin, and it feels really good.
+The material is pig skin, and it feels really nice.
 The stiching seems high quality, and I am definitely warm when I wear it.

-TODO: INSERT IMAGE
+I have taken it for a motorcycle ride in ~50 degree weather, and the ride was quite enjoyable.

+{{< figure "leather-jacket.webp" "Flavor Leather Jacket" >}}

 Then I found a link to this non-profit called
-{{< externalLink https://theoceancleanup.com/ TheOceanCleanup >}} which aims to
+{{< link "https://theoceancleanup.com/" "TheOceanCleanup" >}} which aims to take
-take plastics drifting in the ocean, and turn them into products.
+plastics drifting in the ocean, and turn them into products.
 In turn, the revenue from the products will fund more excursions to collect plastic and R&D for other products.
 This sounded like a good business model to me, so I dropped some money to buy their first product, which are sunglasses.
 I needed sunglasses, so the timing couldn't have been better.
 I am hoping they will ship soon, so that I can make good use of them, but I am also not in a rush.

+## Food and Drinks

+### Beer

+The beer this month was plentiful and yummy.
+I explored more of the Blue Owl Brewing Company selection through my local liquor store, The Austin Shaker.
+I tried a plum marmalade sour which was really nice.
+I also noticed that another brewery re-opened called the Central District Brewing Company.
+I stopped in to to try one beer on a whim and my interest was piqued.
+I ended up taking a growler of their kettle sour home with me to take to the Halloween party :).

+## Halloween

+Had an opportunity to go to a Halloween party hosted by one of my friends.
+Was a really good time with friends I don't see too often.
+I don't regret going even in the current COVID climate.

 ## Projects